 AMD vs Nvidia: Value Proposition

 Who offers the better value in the battle of AMD vs Nvidia?
 So far, Nvidia has chalked up wins in three categories and a tie in one, but price is the great equalizer.
 AMD may not have the fastest or most efficient GPUs, but it will often sell you competitive performance at a lower price.
-Or at least, that used to be the case.
+Or at least, that used to be the case; things may have changed.
 Here's how pricing breaks down looking at the current GPUs.

 At the extreme end of the pricing scale, AMD doesn't even bother to compete.
 Forget the $2,500 Titan RTX; even the $1,200 RTX 2080 Ti carries an obscene price tag!
 For that matter, the RTX 2080 Super and RTX 2070 Super also cost substantially more than anything AMD currently sells that's worth buying (no, the Radeon VII doesn't count, sorry).
 If you want the fastest GPU around, sure, Nvidia will sell that to you.
 Arm and leg donations go in the box to the right.
 Technically, Nvidia is still the best value in extreme GPUs, if only by AMD's abdication of any claims to the throne.